 While many consumers can get by without a credit card for that long, losing a debit card can cut someone off from access to the money in their bank account.
 That could impact rent or mortgage payments, utility bills, putting gas in the car, or feeding a family.
 That means identity theft can affect not only finances but someone’s quality of life.
 The ITRC believes that the best way to avoid those negative consequences is to remain vigilant and always be proactive.

 ITRC: Advocating Proactive Approaches to Fraud

-“In addition to the work we do in the victim space, we’ve also been tracking publicly reported data breaches in the U.S. for the last 15 years,” Velasquez said.
-“We issue an annual report that not only provides data — the info about how many breaches have occurred and how many people were affected — but we look at the specific data points.”
+“In addition to the work we do in the victim space, we’ve also been tracking publicly reported data breaches in the U.S. for the last 17 years,” Velasquez said.
+“We issue an annual report and quarterly analysis that not only provide data — the info about how many breaches have occurred and how many people were affected — but we look at the specific data points.”

 That attitude toward data illustrates the best way to avoid identity theft: minimizing data exposure and, if possible, refraining from exposing it in the first place.
 That isn’t always possible, but it is something to strive for.

 Velasquez said holistic models and policies for identity theft and data security are becoming more prevalent.
 In the meantime, free resources for victims are essential because the best defense against fraud is vigilance and a proactive approach.